Posted at 02:52 PM in Back in the World Lessons | Permalink | Comments (0)

 Pete is rich but he's poor in many ways.

-Donald hates Pete for being strong than him but Donald makes himself weaker to be dependent on Rich and Donald knows this dependence torments Rich.
+Donald hates Pete for being strong than him but Donald makes himself weaker to be dependent on Pete and Donald knows this dependence torments Pete.
 In other words, Donald bites his nose to spite his face.

 Donald sees himself as a generous person but in reality he only "shares" his brother's money.